 Figure 8 plots the ratio of ideal power in climb (V>0) to ideal power in hover (V=0) as a function of thrust for several different airspeeds (rates of climb).
-At the airspeeds measured during the 40x80 tests, the difference in ideal power is roughly 25%, which should result in a distinct difference in efficiency, not a near match.
+At the airspeeds measured during the hover and climb runs, the difference in ideal power is roughly 25%, which should result in a distinct difference in efficiency relative to figure of merit.
 A more appropriate efficiency metric is suggested in the next section.

 Fig. 8.
-JVX hover/climb ideal power ratio.
+JVX hover/climb ideal power ratio; $V{tip}$ =775 ft/sec.